-The Margaret River: synonymous with white-sand beaches, aquamarine waters, world-class vineyards, top-shelf regional fare and vino, and a temperate climate.
-It’s no secret why this southern region of Western Australia has been the number one destination for tourists for decades.
+Margaret River: synonymous with white-sand beaches, aquamarine waters, world class vineyards, top-shelf regional fare and vino, and a temperate climate.
+It’s no secret why this southern region of Western Australia has been the number one tourist destination for decades.

 So it’s with great excitement that Globetrotting presents to you The Margaret River Ride, in partnership with husband and wife duo, Paul Brennan and Fiona Flugge.
 These two beautiful souls have been making equine enthusiasts grin from ear to ear for the past ten years with their morning and afternoon rides from their Margaret River property, which also happens to be a boutique vineyard.

 With help from these two locals, we’ve engineered a five day, four night ride (a three day, three night ride is also available) that encompasses everything we love about the iconic Margaret River region.
 Imagine salty, windswept, never-ending beach canters, swimming your horse bareback in the tranquil ocean and riding along secluded bush tracks and wide open, golden pastures alive with native wildlife including large mobs of kangaroos, emus and red-tailed black cockatoos.

 From arrival to departure you’ll eat and drink some of the best regional food and wine that this gourmet hub has to offer.
 If you’ve always wanted to explore this very special part of Australia then you MUST make a beeline for The Margaret River Ride.

 SO with that said, this ride is perfect for everyone from couples where one is experienced and the other is learning, to families with varying abilities, to intermediate and advanced riders keen to jump fallen logs and canter along the beach.